Listed below are various festivals, including the date of their next occurrence.

 Saraswati is the Hindu Goddess of learning and thus specially significant to students.
 Saraswati pooja (prayer or worship) is the most important pooja in Bengal state of India.
 It is celebrated by Bengalis all over the world, on Basant Panchami, the 5th day of Hindu month of Magh.
 This usually falls in February or March.
-Until the Saraswati Pooja, students are not allowed to eat 'ber or bair', ‘Zizyphus jujuba’.
-This rule is strictly followed by them as they do not want fail their exams.
-All books, pens, inkpots and things needed for studying, are put near the Goddess Saraswati ‘Aasan’ (seat/throne) to get her blessings.
-As children, the best bit of the day was for us was that we did not have to study that day!
-Marigold flowers or ‘Gende ke phool’ must be used to worship the Goddess, no other flowers will do.
+Until the Saraswati Pooja, students are not allowed to eat 'ber or bair', ËœZizyphus jujuba.
+This rule is strictly followed by them as they do not want to fail their exams.
+All books, pens, ink-pots and things needed for studying, are put near the Goddess Saraswati Aasan (seat/throne), in order to get her blessings.
+As children, the best bit of the day for us was that we did not have to study that day!
+Marigold flowers or ËœGendae ke phool must be used to worship the Goddess, no other flowers will do.

-The ‘murti’ or statue of Saraswati is ordered from the ‘Murtikaar’, the statue maker, at least few months in advance, to be brought in one the day before Basant Panchami, with great fanfare, on the back of a truck.
-The ‘statue’ is then put on a hand made, decorative ‘mundap’, a small stage, either inside a big hall or outside in a temporarily built place.
-All night, students decorate the ‘Devi’ (Goddess) with jewellery, clothes and other ornaments.
-Next day, at an auspicious time, ‘punditji’ (the priest) perform Saraswati worship.
-All devotees, mainly students, watch and offer 'arpan anjali’ of flowers three times, chanting ‘mantras’ or Sanskrit hymns.
-After that, the students and other devotees eat ‘prasad’ (sweets and other foods) and drink Charnamrit.
-They also ask the priest to give them some flowers from Devi's Charan (Goddess’s feet), to keep inside their books.
+The statue of Goddess Saraswati is ordered from the Murti/statue maker, ordered being placed at least a few months in advance.
+It is brought into the home on the day before Basant Panchami on the back of a truck, with great fanfare.
+It is is then put on a hand made, decorative Mundap, a dias, either inside a big hall or outside in a temporarily built shelter.
+All night, students decorate the Goddess with jewellery, clothes and other ornaments.
+Next day, at an auspicious time, a the priest perform Saraswati worship.
+All devotees, mainly students, watch and offer Arpan/Anjali of flowers three times, chanting Sanskrit hymns/mantras.
+After that, the students and other devotees eat Prasad (sweets and other foods) and drink Charnamrit.
+They also ask the priest to give them some flowers from Devi's Charan (Goddess's feet). they keep these inside their books.
 This is meat to bring blessings from the Goddess for good results in forthcoming examinations.
 Prasad offered to the Goddess is quite elaborate consisting of things like Poori, Baingan Bhaja (fried eggplant), Aloo ki Sabji, Halwa, sweet-meats or mithaies made of Khoya and Paneer, like Sandesh and Burfies.
 Many different types of fruits including amrood (guava) and ber (Zizyphus jujube) must be included.

 All devotees fast until the prayers.
-After receiving ‘prasad’ from the prayers, they are allowed to have vegetarian food.
-But all Bengalis eat vegetarian food, people of a few regions of East-Bengal (Bangladesh), like Dhaka and Barishaal, eat,'Jora Ilish' (twin Hilsha fish are invariably cooked on that day).
+After receiving Prasad from the prayers, they everyone has vegetarian food.
+People of a few regions of East-Bengal (Bangladesh), like Dhaka and Barishaal, eat,'Jora Ilish'.
+Hilsha fish are invariably cooked on that day.

-In the evening, an ‘aarti’ takes place, in which people dance with incense sticks, diyas (earthenware lamps) and bells etc. There is another stage set up besides the Devi's ‘mundap’, where people present variety of programmes like songs, dances, and drama.
+In the evening, Aarti of the Godess takes place, in which people dance with incense sticks, diyas (earthenware lamps), tinging bells.
+There is another stage set up besides the Devi's Mundap, where people present a variety of programmes like songs, dances, and drama.
 Many different kind of musical instruments are played.
 People recite poems by great poets and their own compositions about Goddess Saraswati.
 This goes on until late into the night, usually organised and run by students.
-Next day, trucks and coaches are hired to take the ‘Devi’ to a river. to immerse her ‘Murti’, with ringing of bells, blowing of conch shells and chanting of 'Maa tumi aabar esho' meaning ‘mother Saraswati come again to us’.
+Next day, trucks and coaches are hired to take the ËœDevi to a river, to immerse her statue. this is done with ringing of bells, blowing of conch shells and chanting of 'Maa tumi aabar esho' meaning Mother Saraswati come again to us.
 This ceremony, in which the statue is dispersed into the water, is called 'Devi Visarjan'.
 Afterwards, all devotees come back to the same now empty stage, where the statue was.
-Priests performs a few more rituals, sprinkling ‘Ganges’ water, called 'shaanti jal'.
-This water has tulsi’ or basil leaves in it.
-This is for ‘peace’ as the most precious thing for all mankind.
-Then Poha or Chiwra (flattened rice) soaked in yoghurt/dahi/curd/milk, with sugar, banana, Sandesh, Burfi and grated fresh coconut added, is eaten.
-This is distributed to everyone as ‘prasad’, to symbolise that immersion ceremony has successfully been performed.
+Priests performs a few more rituals, sprinkling ËœGanges water, called 'shaanti jal'.
+This water has tulsi/basil leaves in it.
+This is for Ëœpeace, the most precious hope of all mankind.
+Then Poha or Chiwra (flattened rice) soaked in yoghurt/dahi/curd/milk, with sugar, banana, Sandesh, Burfi and grated fresh coconut.
+This is distributed to everyone as a Prasad or offering from the Godess, to symbolise that immersion ceremony has successfully been performed.

 Contributed by Aparupa Dey